eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

   is |SERVER| or |BACKUP|, then the variable is used to add remote *servers* to the given *server*, leaving the :ref:`discovery protocol<discovery_protocol>` as |SERVER| or |BACKUP| respectively.

-* The value of the variable must list the locator of the server in the form of the IPv4 address (e.g., '192.168.2.23') or IP-port pair (e.g., '192.168.2.23:24353').
+* The value of the variable must list the locator of the server in the form of:

-  Instead of an IPv4 address, a name can be specified (e.g., 'localhost', 'localhost:12345').
+    + An IPv4 address like ``192.168.2.23``.
+The UDP port can be appended using `:` as in ``192.168.2.23:35665``.
+    + An IPv6 address that follows RFC3513_ address convention like ``1080::8:800:200C:417A``.
+Again a UDP port can be appended like in ``[1080::8:800:200C:417A]:35665``.
+Note the use of square brackets to avoid ambiguities.
-  This name would be used to query known hosts and available DNS servers to try to resolve a valid IPv4 address (see :ref:`DS_dns_name`).
+    + A DNS name can be specified.
+This name will be used to query known hosts and available DNS servers to try to resolve valid IP addresses.
+Several formats are acceptable:

+        - Plain domain name: ``eprosima.com``.
+This will include all available IP addresses.
+        - Domain name + port: ``eprosima.com:35665``.
+As above but using a specific port.
+        - UDPv4 specifier + domain name: ``UDPv4:[eprosima.com]``.
+Only the first IPv4 address resolved will be used.
+        - UDPv4 specifier + domain name + port: ``UDPv4:[eprosima.com]:35665``.
+As above but using a specific port.
+        - UDPv6 specifier + domain name: ``UDPv6:[eprosima.com]``.
+Only the first IPv6 address resolved will be used.
+        - UDPv6 specifier + domain name + port: ``UDPv6:[eprosima.com]:35665``.
+As above but using a specific port.

 * If no port is specified, the default port 11811 is used.
 * To set more than one *server*'s address, they must be separated by semicolons.
 * The server's ID is determined by their position in the list.